 Notification management on Android is one of the system’s strong suits.
 You can customize notifications in so many ways, to the tiniest details in all apps.
-With the RCS slowly but steadily taking off, Android Messages suddenly become a more versatile messaging app.
+With the RCS slowly but steadily taking off, Android Messages suddenly became a more versatile messaging app.
 So, now, along with SMS and MMS messages, you can chat over Wi-Fi and do much more.
 This also might bring a surge of new notifications and you probably want to know how to mute or unmute text messages on Android.

 We have a thorough explanation below so make sure to check it out.